 Preparation at home

 There are also measures in place in and around the terminal.
 The use of a non-medical face mask is mandatory after the security check.
 This applies for everyone in the terminal of 13 years and older.
-The terminal is only accessible for passengers, people accompanying passengers with disabilities or minors travelling alone, and airport staff.
 Next to that, all passengers are required to have a completed health declaration with them.
 Make sure you print the declaration and fill this in at home in advance.
 You can also save the completed declaration on your mobile phone.
 Keep in mind that you also need a new health declaration again for your return journey.

 Carry both your face masks and your health declaration in your hand baggage.
 That way you have these ready at hand upon arrival at Eindhoven Airport.